josiahbryan/yass-orm/README.md

 ## Recent changes:
 ----
+* 2023-09-11
+	* (fix) Updated `debugSql` to properly quote dates in it's string output, making it easier to copy/paste SQL for testing
+	* (chore) Added es6 string template syntax helpers internally to the codebase in some spots
+	* (feat) Added the ability to override `readonlyNodes`, `disableFullGroupByPerSession`, and `disableTimezone` when calling the `dbh(...)` factory directly - useful for connecting to a specific server instead of a configured cluster, e.g. for reporting, etc

 * 2023-04-26
 	* Added `utf8mb4_general_ci` to the set of default collations so as to not have to alter entire schemas
 * 2023-03-27